Masaniello: From birth to 1647

 Often, to escape taxation, he brought the fish directly to the homes of nobles, but was almost always caught in the act by the tax collectors and imprisoned.
-His main activity was, however, smuggling, so much so that in 1646 his reputation as a skilled smuggler was already well established in the Market.
-He worked mainly for the feudal nobility, including the marchesa di Brienza and don Diomede Carafa, Duke of Maddaloni, who treated him almost like a slave.
-His wife Bernardina, arrested for bringing to town a sock full of flour, evading duty, was imprisoned for eight days.
+His main activity was, however, smuggling, so much so that in 1646 his reputation as a skilled smuggler was already well-established in the Market.
+He worked mainly for the feudal nobility, including the Marchesa di Brienza and don Diomede Carafa, Duke of Maddaloni, who treated him almost like a slave.
+His wife Bernardina, arrested for bringing to town a sock full of flour, and evading duty, was imprisoned for eight days.
 To obtain her freedom, Masaniello was forced to pay a ransom of one hundred crowns, which brought him into debt.
 According to tradition, it was this episode that provoked in him a desire to avenge the people against their oppressors.

-During a stay in prison he met the "Grand Admiral" and Doctor of Law Marco Vitale, the illegitimate son of a famous lawyer, who brought him into contact with some members of the middle class tired of the continuing abuses of the tax collector and privileges of the nobility.
+During a stay in prison, he met the "Grand Admiral" and Doctor of Law Marco Vitale, the illegitimate son of a famous lawyer, who brought him into contact with some members of the middle class tired of the continuing abuses of the tax collector and privileges of the nobility.
 Masaniello also became a pupil of the writer Don Giulio Genoino, an octogenarian priest with a past as a defender of the people.

 In 1619, during the term of office of Viceroy Don Pedro Téllez-Girón, 3rd Duke of Osuna, Genoino had been called twice to represent the interests of the people against the nobility, essentially playing the role of an ancient tribune.
 In 1620, however, he had been dismissed by the Consiglio Collaterale and imprisoned far from Naples.

 Returning to the city in 1639, he immediately began to fight for the rights of the people around him and formed a large group of agitators, including: Francesco Antonio Arpaja, his old and trusted employee, the Carmelite friar Savino Boccardo, the aforementioned Marco Vitale and the various captains of the city districts, and a great number of "Lazzarini".